GregWoods/gregwoods.github.io/_posts/2013-01-03-replacing-my-kindle-dx.md

 #### The Nook HD+

 The Lenovo looked good on paper, but <a target="_blank" href="http://reviews.cnet.com/tablets/lenovo-ideatab-a2109/4505-3126_7-35430027.html">CNET</a> slated the dull display &#8211; which is my main criteria.
 So, the Nook HD+ is (currently) the winner, with the unreleased in the UK Kindle Fire HD 8.9 close behind.
 It has my favourite screen size, awesome resolution, reading-centric aspect ratio, and is extremely well priced.
 The downside?
-I&#8217;m tied to the Barnes and Noble ecosystem, which may not survive alongside Amazon, Google, Apple and Microsoft &#8211; and this will affect my ebay resale price in a year&#8217;s time.
+I'm tied to the Barnes and Noble ecosystem, which may not survive alongside Amazon, Google, Apple and Microsoft &#8211; and this will affect my ebay resale price in a year's time.

 Of course, between now and me parting with cash, we could see the UK release of the Kindle Fire HD 8.9, or who knows, maybe even a Google Nexus 9.
 Either of these events could sway me.